-Fig 2 The changing trend of EEC and its components Beijing is in the state of ecological deficit a with an average of -8.24hm2/cap.
+Fig 2 The changing trend of EEC and its components

+Beijing is in the state of ecological deficit with an average of -8.24hm2/cap.
 EED shows a decreasing trend with an average annual decrease of 1.28%.
-The average value of EEPI is 9.18, indicating that Beijing is in a sub safe state all year round.
-The overall trend of EEPI fluctuates up and down with fluctuation range is not notable.
+The average value of EEPI is 9.18, indicating that Beijing is in a sub-safe state.
+The overall trend of EEPI fluctuates with slight range.
 The change of EEPI is mainly affected by the size of EEC.
-If the supply of natural resources (rich precipitation or developed wind) or socio-economic supply increases in a certain year, the EEPI will be reduced that year.
+If the supply of natural resources (rich precipitation or developed wind) or socioeconomic supply increases in a certain year, the EEPI will be reduced that year.